 After you apply, you may get a letter asking for more information.
 If you need help getting the information, you should ask your case worker with the county department of job and family services.
 After the county office has all of the information needed to review your case, the eligibility determination process will begin.

-If your application for Medicaid is approved, you are automatically enrolled in Fee-For-Service coverage.
-You will get a letter with your Medicaid card and can start using services right away.
+If your application for Medicaid is approved, you are automatically enrolled in either Fee-For-Service coverage; most people will be enrolled in managed care.
+You will get a letter with your Medicaid ID or your managed care ID card and can start using services right away.

 In Ohio, most individuals who have Medicaid must join a managed care plan to receive their health care.
 Shortly after you are approved for Medicaid you will get a letter asking you to pick a plan.
 Below are the links to the five managed care plans for more information.
 You can also compare the plans by viewing the Managed Care Plans Report Card.
 Individuals who do not choose a managed care plan will be automatically enrolled in one to receive coverage.

 The best way to enroll in managed care is online with the Consumer Hotline.
 A helpful way to enroll in managed care is online through the Consumer Hotline .
 With help from the Consumer Hotline, you can compare plans additional benefits and view plans’ provider networks.
 You may want to consider: what services you might need, which health plan is accepted by the doctors you use, which plan was found to meet the highest quality for your health care needs, and which extra benefits are most beneficial to you.

 Managed Care works like regular private health insurance.
 Some services may require prior approval before you can receive them, or there may be limits for the number of services you can receive.
 Your MCO is available to answer your questions about coverage and help you find providers.
 You can file a grievance with your MCO, if you are dissatisfied with the MCOs services.
 You can also request an appeal from your MCO, in the event your pre-services request is denied.
 Contact your MCO Member Services Department for assistance.